stevenjlho/leetcode/solutions/24. Swap Nodes in Pairs/README.md

 1. If the list has fewer than two nodes (`head` is null or `head.next` is null), return the head as no swapping is needed.
 2. Initialize a dummy node to simplify the handling of the head node and ensure a consistent approach for all node pairs.
-3. Setting up `prevNode` at the dummy node and `currNode` at the head prepares for the iterative traversal and swapping.
+3. Setting up `prevNode` at the dummy node and `curNode` at the head prepares for the iterative traversal and swapping.
-4. Traverse and Swap Pairs: While there are at least two nodes left to process (`currNode` and `currNode.next` are not null):
+4. Traverse and Swap Pairs: While there are at least two nodes left to process (`curNode` and `curNode.next` are not null):
-    - Update `prevNode.next` to point to `currNode.next`, effectively moving the second node of the pair ahead.
+    - Update `prevNode.next` to point to `curNode.next`, effectively moving the second node of the pair ahead.
-    - Set `currNode.next` to the node following the next node, detaching the second node from its original next node.
+    - Set `curNode.next` to the node after its pair (skip one node)
-    - Link the second node of the pair (`prevNode.next`) to `currNode`, completing the swap.
+    - Link the second node of the pair (`prevNode.next`) to `curNode`, completing the swap.
-    - Move `prevNode` to `currNode` to progress to the next pair.
-Advance `currNode` to `currNode.next` to continue the traversal.
+    - Move `prevNode` to `curNode` and advance `curNode` to `curNode.next` to continue the traversal through the list.
-    - Moving `prevNode` and `currNode` after each swap ensures continued progress through the list.
 5. Return `dummyNode.next`, which points to the new head of the swapped list.

 ## Complexity